codahale/veil-go/README.md

 Veil messages are encrypted using a Key Encapsulation Mechanism:

-1. An ephemeral Ristretto255/DH key pair is generated.
+1. An ephemeral key pair is generated.
-2. The Ristretto255/DH shared secret is calculated for the recipient's public key and the ephemeral secret key.
+2. The ephemeral shared secret is calculated for the recipient's public key and the ephemeral secret key.
-3. The Ristretto255/DH shared secret is calculated for the recipient's public key and the sender's secret key.
+3. The static shared secret is calculated for the recipient's public key and the sender's secret key.
-4. The two shared secrets are concatenated and used as the initial keying material for HKDF-SHA3-512, with the ephemeral public key's Elligator2 representative, the recipient's public key, and the sender's public key as the salt parameter and the authenticated data as the information parameter.
+4. The two shared secrets are concatenated and used as the initial keying material for HKDF-SHA3-512, with the ephemeral public key's representative, the recipient's public key, and the sender's public key as the salt parameter and the authenticated data as the information parameter.
 5. The first 32 bytes from the HKDF output are used as a ChaCha20Poly1305 key.
 6. The next 12 bytes from the HKDF output as used as a ChaCha20Poly1305 nonce.
 7. The plaintext is encrypted with ChaCha20Poly1305 using the derived key, the derived nonce, and the authenticated data.
-8. The Elligator2 encoding of the ephemeral public key and the ChaCha20Poly1305 ciphertext and tag are returned.
+8. The ephemeral public key's Elligator2 representative and the ChaCha20Poly1305 ciphertext and tag are transmitted.

 As a One-Pass Unified Model `C(1e, 2s, ECC CDH)` key agreement scheme (per NIST SP 800-56A), this KEM provides assurance that the message was encrypted by the holder of the sender's secret key.
-Ristretto255/DH mutability issues are mitigated by the inclusion of both the ephemeral public key's Elligator2 representative and the recipient's public key in the HKDF inputs.
+XDH mutability issues are mitigated by the inclusion of both the ephemeral public key's Elligator2 representative and the recipient's public key in the HKDF inputs.
 Deriving both the key and nonce from the ephemeral shared secret eliminates the possibility of nonce misuse, allows for the usage of ChaCha20 vs XChaCha20, and results in a shorter ciphertext by eliding the nonce.
 Finally, encoding the ephemeral public key with Elligator2 ensures the final bytestring is indistinguishable from random noise.

 ### Messages

 Encrypting a Veil message uses the following process:

-1. An ephemeral Ristretto255/DH key pair is generated.
+1. An ephemeral key pair is generated.
 2. A plaintext header is generated, containing the ephemeral secret key and the total length of encrypted headers.
 3. For each recipient, a copy of the header is encrypted using the sender's secret key and the